quinnoshea/cert-spreader/TESTING.md

 ### Common Limitations
 - No actual certificate deployment to remote hosts
 - No real service restarts
-- No actual Proxmox API calls
+- No actual Proxmox API calls (HTTP requests are mocked)
 - Permission changes are tested but may require root for full functionality

 ## Manual Testing